sajjjadayobi/PersianQA/README.md

   |  :---:  |  :---:  | :---: |
   | Our XLM-Roberta | 71.08% | 47.82% |

-- But I believe that my model is better than these numbers
+- But I believe that the model is better than these numbers